The 7 best cat toys 2024, tried and tested by our feline friends

 Go for well-made toys

-Finally, on a practical level, ensure the toys are robust, unlikely to fall apart under heavy play and free of small pieces that could come away and be swallowed.
+Finally, on a practical level, ensure the toys are robust, unlikely to fall apart under heavy play, and free of small pieces that could come away and be swallowed.
 As vet Dr. Joanna Woodnutt says: “A common danger is swallowed string from wand toys – if you allow your cat to ‘catch’ the toy, be sure to remove it before they chew through the elastic.”

 There are many reasons why a cat may not show an interest in toys and much depends on the type of feline you have.
 Indoor cats often react in different ways to outdoor cats, for example.
-“Indoor cats need more entertainment than outdoor cats who will often engage in hunting activity or will play with fallen leaves or grass blowing in the wind,” confirms Daniel Warren-Cummings, Cats Protection’s Central Behaviour Officer.
+“Indoor cats need more entertainment than outdoor cats who will often engage in hunting activity or will play with fallen leaves or grass blowing in the wind,” confirms Daniel Warren-Cummings, Cats Protection’s Central Behavior Officer.

 Sometimes a cat has the urge to do something but will find there is no way of expressing themselves.
 “Oftentimes a cat will want to play but does not have an appropriate outlet,” Warren-Cummings continues.
-“Some cats like to chase a feather fishing rod toy (not just have them dangled in their face), others prefer self-directed play with ping pong balls and others will prefer larger ‘kickeroo’ style toys to display more ‘bunny kicking’ behaviour.”
+“Some cats like to chase a feather fishing rod toy (not just have them dangled in their face), others prefer self-directed play with ping pong balls and others will prefer larger ‘kickeroo’ style toys to display more ‘bunny kicking’ behavior.”

 Boredom with toys can also set in so it's your job to ensure they are entertained without being overstimulated.
 “It’s important to swap toys around regularly to keep them interesting and very short games of one to two minutes are fine,” Warren-Cummings adds.
 “And older cats will love playing three or four times a day, while younger cats will be happy to play 10 times a day or more.”